venuswku/CoastSnap/README.md

         <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3188.525689468934!2d-122.05888308470588!3d36.94949997991806!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0!2zMzbCsDU2JzU4LjIiTiAxMjLCsDAzJzI0LjEiVw!5e0!3m2!1sen!2sus!4v1648071468616!5m2!1sen!2sus" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy"></iframe>
         ```
 - `src/images` files: images used in the website.
+  - Make sure the name of the location folders match the location's `name` property in `locations.json`.
   - `slideshow`: folder containing images shown in the homepage's slideshow.
-  - Make sure the name of location folders match the location's `name` property in `locations.json`.
+  - `CoastSnap in Santa Cruz`: folder containing illustrations for each subsection in the `CoastSnapInSantaCruz` component.
 - `App.css`: all CSS styling used for the website.
   - `className` value of any element would be customly styled if it matched a [selector](https://www.w3schools.com/cssref/css_selectors.asp) in this file
   - examples: